rooprob/puppeteer/README.markdown

 4. Install npm dependencies: `npm install`
 5. Install Bower dependencies: `bower install`
 6. If you want to run the tests suite through the command line, [install PhantomJS](http://phantomjs.org/download.html "PhantomJS: Download and Install")
-7. Run `grunt` (default task) and point your browser to `http://localhost:8000/index-dev.html`
+7. Run `grunt` (default task) and point your browser to `http://localhost:8000/dev/`
-8. When your awesome app is done, run `grunt production`. `index.html` will be the entry point for you fantastic app, and all other files will be under `production/`
+8. When your awesome app is done, run `grunt production`.
+Your awesome app will be under `production/` folder, ready to be deployed wherever you want

 ## App structure